Welcome to Outdoor Education with Lutherhaven Ministries!

 We are thrilled your child is going to experience Outdoor Education with us!
 The information here will help you and your child prepare for their time at camp.

 Your school is offering your child an educational experience in the outdoors through Lutherhaven Ministries’ Outdoor Education program.
 Lutherhaven has run this popular and acclaimed environmental education program for over 35 years.
-Some parents of school kids attending Outdoor Education today also attended an outdoor education trip when they were students.
+Some parents of school kids attending Outdoor Education today also attended a Lutherhaven outdoor education program when they were students.

 Our programs take place at Camp Lutherhaven on Lake Coeur d’Alene and Shoshone Mountain Retreat up the North Fork of the Coeur d’Alene River.
 Your child’s teacher will send home information about which camp their class will be attending.

 Since 1980, more than 50,000 middle school and elementary students have learned to better appreciate their natural world and one another through this day and overnight outdoor school.
 Our program emphasizes experiential and interdisciplinary learning in natural places.